openhab/openhab-js/README.md

 `Quantity(value)` is used without new (it's a factory, not a constructor), pass an amount **and** a unit to it to create a new `Quantity` object:

-The argument `value` can be a string, a `Quantity` instance or an openHAB Java [`QuantityType`](https://www.openhab.org/javadoc/latest/org/openhab/core/library/types/quantitytype).
+The argument `value` can be a Quantity-compatible `Item`, a string, a `Quantity` instance or an openHAB Java [`QuantityType`](https://www.openhab.org/javadoc/latest/org/openhab/core/library/types/quantitytype).

 `value` strings have the `$amount $unit` format and must follow these rules: